icrm-org/icrm-new/bylaws/index.md

 in accordance with the constitution and bylaws of ICRM.

 `8.7` — The Vice-Presidents and the Secretary shall perform duties according to these bylaws.
-If the President should be unable to perform his or her duties, they shall be assumed during that disability by a Vice-President designated by the President immediately after the latter is elected.
+If the President should be unable to perform their duties, they shall be assumed during that disability by a Vice-President designated by the President immediately after the latter is elected.

 `8.8` — The Secretary shall give notice of and attend meetings of the Executive Board and of the membership, and shall perform the duties of recording secretary at such meetings.
-The Secretary shall perform such additional duties as may be required of him or her in accordance with these bylaws.
+The Secretary shall perform such additional duties as may be required of them in accordance with these bylaws.
 If the Secretary is indisposed, the President shall appoint an ICRM member to serve as Secretary, for such time as may be needed.